 Mushrooms are either a love or hate relationship.
 As a kid, I loved pizza however I didn’t care much for mushrooms but somehow as an adult, I just can’t get enough of them.
 Now, pizza is still one of my favorites but finding one that will suit my dietary restrictions is somewhat of a challenge.
 Not only that but finding one that I actually enjoy is a whole other challenge.
 Like it or not, gluten-free pizzas tend to be dry and crumbly and have rarely been something that I can enjoy.
-This week, I have been experimenting with yeast-based doughs, more specifically pizza doughs, and when I finally found a mix that worked out, I was floored on how much more delicious it was than the frozen isle store-bought pizzas and even most restaurants that serve gluten-free pizza.
+This week, I have been experimenting with gluten-free pizza doughs for my Pizza Crust Recipe (Gluten-free, Vegan), when I finally found a mix that worked out, I was floored on how much more delicious it was than the frozen isle store-bought pizzas and even most restaurants that serve gluten-free pizza.

 Now that I had a great dough recipe, what to load it up with?
 I scoured the internet for ideas and I finally ran into some mushroom pizzas that got me excited.
 This 3-Mushroom Pizza was amazing!
 If you’re a big fan of shrooms then this pizza will be your next big thing.
 For this, I used portobello, shitake, and oyster mushrooms which made for a phenomenal combination but feel free to get creative.
 Personally, I think that morels or truffles would be the bomb.
 For this, I used a delicious tomato-based sauce but if you have a little extra time to make a pesto, I would highly suggest you make it.
 Pesto is one of those sauces that you just can’t go wrong with and it goes so well with mushrooms.
 Top it off with some arugula and drizzle on some spicy oil and you’ve got yourself a killer gluten-free pizza.
 I would love to see your creations and feel free to send me your photos and comments.